singhrakeshgkp/spring_security/readme.md

 # Spring Boot Security
-### Enabling Spring boot Security - SpringSecurity-1
+### Enabling Spring boot Security - SpringSecurity-1 using form based login
 - Create new spring boot project with spring web, spring security, thymleaf and lombock dependencies.
 - Create controller and try to access any resource, by default spring will redirect you on login page.
 - Enter the defalt user name which is ```user``` and password from console(it is auto generated password)